The Complete Guide to Legal Practice Management Software

 Value Considerations & ROI

-• Included features vs. add-on modules: Assess the comprehensive nature of the core offering against competitors and how it addresses your firm's specific needs.
+• Included features vs. add-on modules: Assess the comprehensive nature of the core offering against competitors and how it addresses our firm's specific needs.

 • Time savings from automation: Quantify the hours saved on routine tasks (e.g., document generation, billing), translating into reduced labor costs and increased capacity.